A 2022 BGES Americana Program

 October 21–29, 2022; from Cincinnati International Airport

-In 1860–1861, two natives of Kentucky were elected President, and one ran but was not elected.
+In 1860-1861 two natives of Kentucky were elected President, and one ran but was not elected.
 Two other dominant politicians, including “The Great Compromiser” and the architect of the Crittenden Compromise, also were representatives of the Bluegrass State.
-Long reputed for fast horses and rightfully famous for Bourbon whiskey, the state gave us Kentucky Fried Chicken and the “Louisville Lip”—Muhammed Ali.
-In baseball, no place is more famous than the factory making the “Louisville Slugger” bat and the home of the first American baseball team—the Cincinnati Red Stockings—just four years after the Civil War.
+Long reputed for fast horses, sentimental music and rightfully famous for Bourbon whiskey and mint julips, the state has a great natural park and was our first frontier state.
+In baseball, no place is more famous than the factory making the “Louisville Slugger” baseball bat and the inspirational home of one of America’s greatest military Leaders—George Patton.
 This tour offers a real taste of American culture that is not to be missed.

 Friday, October 21, 2022